 These days it is fairly easy starting an online business.
 There are endless tools, knowledge and resources to start your own online business.

-You still need to come up with a feasible product idea, develop a strategy, and then a sales model.
+You still need to develop a feasible product idea, develop a strategy, and then a sales model.
 But all of the above should not discourage you from starting an online business!

 Cost of starting an online business vs a normal business.